Oscar Brockett: Background and education

 He grew up in Hartsville, Tennessee; his parents were tobacco farmers.
-Brockett received his bachelor's degree from Peabody College and went on to do graduate studies at Stanford University, receiving both his masters and doctorate from the Drama Department.
-His masters thesis was about the production history of Of Mice and Men; his dissertation was about satire in English Restoration comedies.
+Brockett received his bachelor's degree from Peabody College and went on to do graduate studies at Stanford University, receiving both his master's and doctorate from the Drama Department.
+His master's thesis was about the production history of Of Mice and Men; his dissertation was about satire in English Restoration comedies.
 Brockett's Stanford Professor Hubert C. Heffner remained his mentor for decades.
 Oscar married Lenyth Spenker in 1951, herself a writer and a scholar who collaborated with him on many of his projects.